 - a.
 "Conversion Gain" is defined from RF input to IF Output with 0 dB mechanical attenuation and the electronic attenuator off.
 The nominal performance applies in zero span. - b.
 The passband width at -3 dB nominally extends from IF frequencies of 230 to 370 MHz.
-When using IF paths with center frequencies of 250 MHz or 322.5 MHz, the passband will therefore be asymmetric. - c.
+The passband width is thus maximum and symmetric when using 300 MHz as the IF output center frequency.
+When the IF path in use is centered at a frequency different from 300 MHz, the passband will be asymmetric. - c.
 The YIG-tuned preselector bandwidth nominally varies from 55 MHz for a center frequencies of 3.6 GHz through 57 MHz at 15 GHz to 75 MHz at 26.5 GHz.
-(Refer to page 23 for details.)
 The preselector effect will dominate the passband width. - d.
-The passband width at -6 dB nominally extends from 100 to 510 MHz.
+The passband width at -6 dB nominally extends from 100 to 800 MHz.
 Thus, the maximum width is not centered around the IF output center frequency.
+Expandable to 900 MHz with Corrections.

-Option CR3 - Connector Rear, 2nd IF Output Other Connector Rear, 2nd IF Output Specifications Keysight X-Series Signal Analyzer N9010A
+Option CR3 - Connector Rear, 2nd IF Output Other Connector Rear, 2nd IF Output Specifications Keysight X-Series Signal Analyzer N9010B

-7 Option CRP - Connector Rear, Arbitrary IF Output
+6 Option CRP - Connector Rear, Arbitrary IF Output